chinenual/synergize/docs/dx2syn.md

 ## Conversion Approach

-The DX7 and Synergy synthesis architectures are similar, but not the same.
+The DX7 and Synergy synthesis architectures share some characteristics, but are not identical.
 In some cases there is a one-to-one correspondence of a parameter in a DX7 patch to a corresponding parameter in a Synergy voice.
 However, there are some DX7 parameters that have no equivalance on the Synergy.

 The Synergy carrier and modulating patches are, for the most part, identical to the original DX7 algorithms, subject to the following constraints: